-Marble Fall’s other brewery, Double Horn Brewing Co., pours a range of drinkable beers that cover the whole light-to-dark spectrum, including a hop-forward IPA and two kinds of porters.
+Yet Save the World Brewing Co. isn't the only game in town.
+Double Horn Brewing Co., pours a range of drinkable beers that cover the whole light-to-dark spectrum, including a hop-forward IPA and two kinds of porters.
 Double Horn also boasts a full restaurant that serves burgers, salads, sandwiches, and heartier entrees like fish and chips and chicken fried steak.
+Meanwhile, Bear King Brewing Co. pairs its own brews (including a pecan porter, hefeweizen, and black IPA) with delectable fare like flavorful tacos and poutine topped with locally smoked brisket.
 Bring your appetite and you won’t be disappointed.

 Sometimes, the best way to get to know a place is to go for a stroll.
 That’s particularly true in downtown Marble Falls, where historic brick storefronts that house an eclectic array of boutique shops, restaurants, and other surprises reside across four blocks near Lake Marble Falls.
 Much of the action lies along Main Street, where stores like Birdie’s Market House of Design and ReDid are worth exploring.
 Birdie’s boasts a collection of inspired and uncommon home décor made by craftsmen and artisans, while ReDid is home to eye-catching antiques that span generations.